Polkadex-Substrate/Polkadex/docs/run-a-validator.md

 You need to tell the chain your Session keys by signing and submitting an extrinsic.
 This is what associates your validator with your Controller account.

-Go to [Staking > Account Actions](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Fblockchain.polkadex.trade#/staking/actions), and click "Set Session Key" on the bonding account you generated earlier.
+Go to [Staking > Account Actions](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Fblockchain.polkadex.trade#/staking/actions), and click "Session Key" on the bonding account you generated earlier.
 Enter the output from `author_rotateKeys` in the field and click "Set Session Key".

 ![Set Session Key](./screenshots/session_key.png)